damianoneill/healthbot/docs/quickstart.md

 Note in the **Devices Card View** you can see a single entry for the Device you registered, in my case **Device R1**.

+> You should repeat this process for any additional Devices you want to monitor.

 ## Group

 When one or more Devices are available within Healthbot we can **group them using a classifier** that is relevant to our network.
 For e.g. we could defines groups for Customer Equipment or Provider Equipment, or we could group on region, ownership or any other criteria relevant to our organization.